-Job searching online
+Job searching via the internet

-Here are five top tips to for online job searching:
+Here are five top tips:

 - Don’t become invisible – Applying online can sometimes feel like you’re sending your details into a black hole.
 Don't be afraid to call or send an email asking if your CV or application form has been received.